 The perfect pour

-Juan Jose Castillo Castro, who runs Edinburgh’s 83 Hanover Street Chilean restaurant, uses Waqar in several cocktails including his lychee ramon, which combines Waqar pisco, lychee liqueur and grapefruit juice.
+Juan Jose Castillo Castro, who runs Edinburgh’s 83 Hanover Street (now named Superico, in the same location named) used Waqar in several cocktails including his lychee ramon, which combines Waqar pisco, lychee liqueur and grapefruit juice.

 Learn how to make the perfect pisco sour.